March 14th, 2019

 Two-hour bus journeys between Skibbereen and Cork City bookend the

-While Saoi is encouraged to see the global mobilization of student climate protests, her actual experience of organizing and leading in the movement is one of mixed emotions.
+While Saoi is encouraged to see the global mobilization of student climate protests, their actual experience of organizing and leading in the movement is one of mixed emotions.

 “It makes me incredibly sad that we have to do this.
 I don’t want to be here.
-It’s cold, and I would like to be able to be at school, but I can’t justify being at school,” she says.
+It’s cold, and I would like to be able to be at school, but I can’t justify being at school,” they say.

 “If we don’t do this, nothing is going to happen and nothing is going to change.
 Right now it is changing things, and it’s wonderful.”

 Over the past weeks, media outlets the world over have covered efforts like

 Just last week, Saoi spoke at an event in Leinster House and appeared on RTE’s Late Late Show.
 They also joined a group of European school children who travelled to Strasbourg ye

 Yet, in the flurry of the lead-up to tomorrow’s event, Saoi has some reservations about the possible outcome of the attention.
 “I feel like we’re being heard with all this media attention, but I’m not sure that we’ve yet been listened to,” they find.